cibi-p/Learnings/Aptitude/Aptitude.md

 2. Y:E::__:D

-Y is 25th, E is 5th position in the alphabet seriest
+Y is 25th, E is 5th position in the alphabet series

 5^2 = 25;

-similay,
+similarly,
 D is 4th position in Alphabet series.

 4^2 =16
-P is the 16th posistion in the alphabet series.
+P is the 16th position in the alphabet series.
 answer: P
 ```